-Located within the World Heritage Site of New Lanark, our fun four-star Visitor Centre allows people of all ages to learn more about the Falls of Clyde waterfalls, woodlands and the animals that live there.
+Located within the World Heritage Site of New Lanark and part of the Clyde and Avon Valley Landscape Partnership, our fun Visitor Centre allows people of all ages to learn more about the Falls of Clyde waterfalls, woodlands and the animals that live there.
 Highlights include:

-The Visitor Centre is open every day from 10am to 4pm.
+The unstaffed Visitor Centre is open every day from 10am to 4pm.
 Non-members are asked to pay £3.
-Over the festive period, Falls of Clyde Visitor Centre will only be open on Saturdays and Sundays.
-Normal opening times will resume on 6 January 2014.

 The Falls of Clyde Visitor Centre is located in New Lanark, just 30 miles south-east of Glasgow and 35 miles south-west of Edinburgh.
 Visit our reserve page for detailed directions.